Appdynamics/websphere-mq-monitoring-extension/README.md

 Use case
 -------------
+Websphere MQ, formerly known as MQ (message queue) series, is an IBM standard for program-to-program messaging across multiple platforms.

 The WebSphere MQ monitoring extension can monitor multiple queues managers and their resources, namely queues, topics, channels and listeners.